Foreign leaders greet Modi on India's 75th Independence Day | Politics

 ''May the strength of the bond shared between both our nations grow each day,'' he said.

 Modi replied, ''I thank Prime Minister Mahinda Rajapaksa for his warm greetings.
 India and Sri Lanka share millennia old cultural, spiritual and civilisational links, which provide the foundation of our special friendship.''
-PTI KR SNE SNE
+Lankan President Gotabaya Rajapaksa, Maldives President Ibrahim Mohamed Solih and Mauritius' Prime Minister Pravind Kumar Jugnauth also tweeted their wishes to Modi.

+Modi told Jugnauth that due to the centuries old people-to-people links between India and Mauritius, both the countries share the same core values and traditions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)